Guest-615695028/Guest-615695028/en/spelling.md

 **Hiccup** has the sound of "cup"......
 My advice is—give it up!

-- Reformed speelings are bolded.
+- Reformed speelings are bolded, case insensitive.
+- Non-initial capital letters matches the stress for the words unchanged.
 - _[Creature](https://en.wiktionary.org/wiki/creature)_ can be spoken like CREE-cher as here, or cree-A-cher (latter preferred, also _creäture_).
 - _[Prayer](https://en.wiktionary.org/wiki/prayer)_ can be spoken like PRARE as here, or PRAY-er (latter preferred).
 - _[Bade](https://en.wiktionary.org/wiki/bade)_ (I bid, I bade) can be spoken as _bad_ or preferred _bade_, latter like _made_.